 - BUILT: 1773

-This very colorful, small assembly hall is well worth a visit.
-Dedicated to the goddess Thien Hau, the hall is for all Chinese from Fujian, Chaozhou, Canton, and Hainan as well as the Hakka people.
+I loved the colorful All Chinese Community Assembly Hall.
+It’s small but worth visiting after seeing the Fujian and Cantonese Assembly Halls.
+Dedicated to the goddess Thien Hau, the hall is for all Chinese from Fujian, Chaozhou, Canton, Hainan, and the Hakka people.

 4. Pagodas and Temples